 Vertigo/Vestibular (Balance) Program

-Specially trained Dean Physical Therapists evaluate and treat patients with vertigo, vestibulo-ocular and balance problems.
+Specially trained Physical Therapists evaluate and treat patients with vertigo, vestibulo-ocular and balance problems.
 Vestibular rehabilitation patients are provided with appropriate exercises and positional maneuvers to allow them to manage and control their symptoms.
 Physician screening is required before obtaining a referral to the program.

 Women's Health Services

-At Dean Therapy Services our team of physical therapists and physical therapist assistants has specialized training that can benefit women with a variety of medical conditions.
+At SSM Health Therapy Services our team of physical therapists and physical therapist assistants has specialized training that can benefit women with a variety of medical conditions.
 These therapists use their expertise to evaluate and treat female clients and develop treatment plans that can help promote and enhance health throughout their lives.

 We treat a wide variety of conditions, including: